Archaeology

 The philosophy of research and pedagogy of the archaeology component through the Institute of Intercultural and Anthropological Studies at 澳门六合彩官网直播 links the concerns and interests of the archaeology faculty and students directly to broader anthropological concerns.
 We believe that archaeology can best contribute to the anthropological enterprise by building on its strengths as a long-term history that has both material and symbolic dimensions.

-Strengths of archaeology
+Strengths of Archaeology

 Our strengths lie in the areas of: